rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 For any host candidate gathered by an ICE agent as part of {{RFC8445}} section 5.1.1, obfuscation of the candidate is done as follows:

-1. Check whether there is a usable registered mDNS hostname resolving to the ICE host candidate's IP address.
+1. Check whether the ICE agent has a usable registered mDNS hostname resolving to the ICE host candidate's IP address.

-2. If there is a registered a hostname, replace the IP address of the ICE host candidate with the hostname.
+2. If there is a registered hostname, replace the IP address of the ICE host candidate with the hostname.
 Expose the candidate and abort these steps.

 3. Generate a unique mDNS hostname.
 The unique name MUST consist of a version 4 UUID as defined in {{RFC4122}}, followed by ".local".